Football in the Weimar Republic of the GDR: fearless mama’s sons (nd-aktuell.de)

 When my father brought me to the BSG Motor Weimar registered, I was a slender little fellow with jug ears and corrective lenses.
 Glasses and football didn’t go well together.
 But because my father knew the surly coach well and called a few gifts his own, he became as mild as a lamb.
 My teammates eyed me critically and nicknamed me Hosenknopp.
 They thought I was a mama’s boy because they were the only ones who wore glasses.

 At that time, Weimar had a number of football clubs.
 Motor was number 1.
 To put it bluntly, I was a moderately talented footballer, didn’t like headers and wasn’t good at juggling.
 But I was fearless and fast.
-In order to grow in a hurry, I drank a liter of milk a day and ate every bratwurst I could get my hands on.
+In order to grow in a hurry, I drank a liter of milk a day and ate every bratwurst I might get my hands on.
 I bathed every Sunday and in the summer I liked to hang on a pole to dry – also to grow faster.
 Carpets were otherwise beaten on this pole.
 I was happy to take on this job, and I also chop wood non-stop.
-Both seemed suitable to me to steel my body, after all I had to get rid of the damned buttoned pants.
+Both seemed suitable to me to steel my body, following all I had to get rid of the damned buttoned pants.
 On some days I would secretly sneak into the kitchen of my parents’ apartment to train in push-ups and knee bends before the first cock crowed.

 I seemed born to be a footballer-actor.
 When I was fully engaged and in a good mood, it was fabulous to watch me fiddle and move through the air.
 Secretly, I was a bookworm.
 My bourgeois grandmother had registered me in the children’s library very early.